hueitan/javascript-sdk-design/README.md

 To make it work, some tricks are necessary to make sure the script executes successfully.
 The event will (need to) be stored in the `SDKName.q` queue array.
 The SDK should be able to handle and execute the `SDKName.q` event and initialize the `SDKName` namespace.

-The following snippet shos this:
+The following snippet depicts the statement in previous paragraph.

 ```javascript
 <script>